pestyld/Python-Integration-to-SAS-Viya/README.md

 - How to visualize data in Viya using Python.

 ## Azure Marketplace Getting Started with Python SWAT
+Getting started with the Python SWAT package in SAS Viya.
+A quick introduction into accessing, exploring, preparing and analyzing data in the Cloud Analytic Services (CAS Server) massively parallel processing environment.

+YouTube video release coming shortly.

 ## Buffalo State SAS Viya Presentation 2023
 (in progress).
 Will be presenting at the [Buffalo State data science seminar series](https://go.documentation.sas.com/doc/en/pgmsascdc/v_036/casfun/n00001sascassrvmgt00000admin.htm).
 This presentation is titled **The Best of Both Worlds: Analytics with SAS(R) Viya(R) and Python**.
 By the end of the presentation you will: